dirigible-io/dirigible-io.github.io/help/scripting_services.md

                                  /Calculator.java
 </code></pre>

-> Note that the package name starts with the name of the project *test* and continues with the subfolders under *ScriptingServices*
+> Note that the package name starts with the name of the *test* project, followed by the subfolders names under *ScriptingServices*.